Trump to play golf as he preps for Putin summit amid Russian meddling claims

 Trump, a 72-year-old former New York real estate developer who praises his own dealmaking skills, and Putin, a 65-year-old former KGB spy and judo black belt, are due to have some time alone at the summit.

-In the most detailed U.S. accusation to date that Moscow meddled in the presidential election, a federal grand jury said Russia’s military intelligence agency officers covertly monitored computers of Clinton’s campaign and Democratic campaign committees, and stole large amounts of data.
+In the most detailed U.S. accusation to date that Moscow meddled in the presidential election, a federal grand jury said Russian military intelligence agency officers covertly monitored computers of Clinton’s campaign and Democratic campaign committees, and stole large amounts of data.

 The charges shine an even greater spotlight on Trump’s treatment of Putin, who has repeatedly denied Russia sought to intervene or skew the U.S. election that Trump, a Republican, unexpectedly won.

+Trump questioned why Barack Obama had not acted on claims of Russian meddling if the FBI had informed the then president ahead of the 2016 election.
+He also asked where the Democratic National Committee server now was.

+“Why didn’t the FBI take possession of it?
+Deep State?”
+Trump asked on Twitter.

-Trump has said he plans to raise the issue.
-When asked at a news conference in Britain on Friday whether he would tell Putin to stay out of U.S. elections, Trump said “yes.”
+When asked at a news conference on Friday whether he would tell Putin to stay out of U.S. elections, Trump said “yes.”

 The president also indicated he did not expect much progress on the issue.
 “I will absolutely bring that up,” Trump told reporters.
 “I don’t think you’ll have any ‘Gee, I did it.
 I did it.
 You got me.’”

-The White House said the release of the charges would not affect the summit.

-“The announcement has no impact on Monday’s meeting,” said Garrett Marquis, a spokesman for the White House National Security Council.

-Writing by Guy Faulconbridge; Editing by Mark Potter and Edmund Blair
+Additional reporting by James Davey, Alex Fraser and Michael Holden in London, Writing by Guy Faulconbridge; Editing by Mark Potter and Edmund Blair